erlrich/MotoX/README.md

-# MotoX
+# MotoX - IoT-based Motorcycle Security System 🏍️🔐

-IoT project for Motor cycle security
+MotoX is an IoT-powered motorcycle security system designed to protect against theft and unauthorized use...